About electric mouse traps

-A tunnel design is a feature of most electronic mouse traps and ensures they are safe to have around pets and children.
-This design has the electrified metal plates at the very back of the chamber, so mice and rats have to walk down a tunnel to reach them (and the bait).
+- Tunnel design: A tunnel design is a feature of most electronic mouse traps and ensures they are safe to have around pets and children.
+This design has electrified metal plates at the very back of the chamber, so mice and rats have to walk down a tunnel to reach them (and the bait).
 This keeps all electrified elements well out of reach of paws and fingers!

-Some models (such as the Victor Electronic Mouse Trap) are fitted with internal structures.
+- Internal structures: Some models (such as the Victor Electronic Mouse Trap) are fitted with internal structures.
 The main purpose of these is to hold the rodent securely in place during electrocution, guaranteeing a clean kill.
-This can significantly reduce the escape-rate, making your trap more effective and more humane.
+This can significantly reduce the escape rate, making your trap more effective and more humane.

 Top brands you can trust

 - Victor: Victor is a market favorite when it comes to electronic mouse traps.
 This company has a strong reputation for producing reliable, high-quality traps, and their clever design ensures a 100% kill rate.
 This makes Victor’s electronic mouse traps both effective and humane, while their built-in safety switch makes them suitable for use even in houses with small children.